Can You Close a VA Loan in a Trust? Yes, Here’s How!

 Can a VA loan be refinanced while in a trust

 Yes, a VA loan can be refinanced while it is in a trust.
 However, the process may be more complicated than refinancing a VA loan that is not in a trust.
 You will need to work with an experienced loan officer and attorney to ensure that the trust meets the requirements and that the refinancing process is completed correctly.
+Because the second VA loan rules are different in both conditions.

 Conclusion.